SannaDoolk/REST-API-A1/REPORT.md

 4. Explain how your webhook works.

-1. The user sends an URL by their choice along with a secret by a POST to /api/library/subscribe in json to get noted every time a new book is posted to the API.
+a) The user sends an URL by their choice along with a secret by a POST to /api/library/subscribe in json to get noted every time a new book is posted to the API.
 The user has to be logged in to do this.

-2. The URL and secret provided by the user is saved in the Database as a Subscriber.
+b) The URL and secret provided by the user is saved in the Database as a Subscriber.

-3. Every time a user posts a new book to the Database a POST request will be sent to every URL in the list of Subscribers in the database.
+c) Every time a user posts a new book to the Database a POST request will be sent to every URL in the list of Subscribers in the database.
 Their saved secret will be sent in the request as ’private-token’ to make the request safer for the subscriber receiving the webhook.

-4. The subscriber will get information in json about the title, author, genre and description of the new book posted.
+d) The subscriber will get information in json about the title, author, genre and description of the new book posted.

 5. Since this is your first own web API, there are probably things you would solve in another way, looking back at this assignment.
 Write your thoughts about this.